-Jesus has been stressing the need for His disciples to have a long-term perspective regarding the kingdom of heaven.
-Rather than expecting it to show up in their lifetimes and in the form they had always expected, they were going to have to come to understand it as future-oriented.
+Jesus has been stressing the need for His disciples to have a long-term perspective regarding the Kingdom of Heaven.
+Rather than expecting it to show up in their lifetimes and according to their preconceived and self-centered perspectives, they were going to have to come to understand it as future-oriented.
 Jesus was not going to set up His kingdom on earth at that time.
-He was not going to rule and reign from Jerusalem as the Messiah.
+He was not going to rule and reign from Jerusalem as the Messiah while they were still alive.
 His kingdom was to come.
-And in the meantime, while they waited for its arrival, the disciples were to live in a state of readiness.
-In fact, his His previous parable, Jesus had emphasized the need for preparedness.
+So, in the meantime, the disciples were to live in a state of readiness.
+In fact, in His previous parable, Jesus emphasized the need for preparedness.

 So, what’s the point?
-What is jesus trying to tell His disciples?
-Once again, the emphasis is on the kingdom of heaven, and the period of time which Jesus seems to be speaking is the tribulation.
+What is Jesus trying to tell His disciples and, by extension, us?
+Once again, the emphasis is on the Kingdom of Heaven, and the period of time about which Jesus seems to be speaking is the Great Tribulation.
 In the parable, Jesus mentions that the master returned “after a long time.”
 There was a long delay.
 The return of the master is meant to represent the return of Jesus at His second coming.
 That momentous event will take place at the end of the seven years of tribulation.

 During the period of the tribulation, the presence and power of God will be seen and felt as He brings repeated judgments upon the world.
 He will redeem 144,000 Jews who will become witnesses to the nations.
 He will graciously offer opportunities for men and women to repent even during the darkest days of the tribulation, and many will.
-In fact, there will be many other Jews who come to faith in Jesus during those dark days.
-They will be given salvation by Jesus.
+In fact, there will be countless other Jews who come to faith in Jesus during those dark days.
+They will receive salvation through faith alone in Jesus alone.
 He will offer them what is rightfully His, His own righteousness, and He will expect them to use it wisely as they wait for His return.
 What they do with their newfound faith will be essential.

 “Well done, good and faithful servant.
 You have been faithful over a little; I will set you over much.
 Enter into the joy of your master.” – Matthew 25:23 ESV